Polar harmonic Maa{\ss} forms and holomorphic projection: Proof of Theorem and Theorem

 \begin{proof}[Proof of Theorem \ref{thm:varmain}] The proof of Theorem \ref{thm:varmain} uses the same ideas as the proof of Theorem \ref{thm:main}, so we just emphasize the differences.
 Recall from Lemma \ref{lem:fmrew} that

 Therefore, to compute $\pi_{3}(\tp\Gcm)$, it suffices to deal with the second term.
 We see that

-is translation invariant, vanishes at $i\infty$, and has a removable singularity at all other cusps.
+is translation invariant, vanishes at $i\infty$, and has a removable singularity at all other cusps inspecting the order of vanishing as $v \searrow 0$.
 Hence the integral defining its weight $3$ holomorphic projection exists and converges absolutely.
 The computation begins exactly as in the proof of Proposition \ref{Prop:pimixed} and we employ the Lipschitz summation formula.
 This yields

 which also appeared in \cite[Lemma 4.4]{mertens2016} in the framework of mixed harmonic Maa{\ss} forms.
 Furthermore, it follows by Corollary \ref{Cor:pifinal} (with identical parameters of the Jacobi polynomial as in the proof of Theorem \ref{thm:main}) that